How To Remove Water From Diesel Fuel

 This problem typically affects vehicles in the construction, farming, or maritime industries.

 These vehicles often fill up from above-ground tanks.
-These tanks are more likely to build up water over time.
-This water might inadvertently get pumped into their fuel tanks.
+These tanks are more prone to build up water over time.
+This water might unintentionally get pumped into their fuel tanks.

 It takes a lot of fuel to create a water reserve large enough to start rusting.
 But vehicle fleets will easily get through thousands of gallons per year.